oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q13: Process Execution Chain

-**Question:** Every process has a parent, and that parent has a parent.
-Trace the full execution chain from the user action through to the malicious file being loaded.

-**Answer:** `explorer.exe → rundll32.exe → review.dll`
+I traced the process lineage to understand execution flow and identified the full chain as explorer.exe → rundll32.exe → review.dll.

 **Query Used:**
 ```kusto